Imaging Associates offers DEXA scan services using the latest imaging technology at our radiology clinics across Melbourne, Gippsland and Wagga Wagga.

 • Your result will indicate if your bone density is high (strong) or low (prone to osteoporosis or to fracture easily).

-Book a DEXA scan near you
+How do I book a DEXA scan near me?

 Imaging Associates accepts all medical imaging referrals, even if written or printed on another radiology company’s request form.